vibbits/material-liascript/example-presentation.md

 -   Presenting code and LaTeX equations
 -   Including computations in slide output
--   Image, video, and iframe backgrounds
+-   Image, video, and iframe embedding
--   Fancy transitions and animations
+-   Elegant transitions and animations
--   Printing to PDF
+-   Printing to PDF via Liascript Exporter

 ...and much more